-The terms of the committed bank facilities and the GBP term loan require that the ratio of consolidated operating profit, excluding exceptional items, to net interest payable (excluding interest on IFRS 16 lease liabilities) must be no less than 3:1 for the preceding 12 months as at the half year and full year ends.
-At 31 July 2020, Kingfisher’s ratio was higher than this requirement.
+The terms of the committed RCF require that the ratio of Group operating profit (excluding adjusting items) to net interest payable (excluding interest on IFRS 16 lease liabilities) must be no less than 3:1 for the preceding 12 months as at the half and full year-ends.
+As of 31 January 2022, Kingfisher’s ratio was higher than this requirement.

 Other documents related to the programme include:

-In September 2020 a Supplement to the Offering Circular was published to incorporate by reference certain parts of the Company's Half Year Results for the period ending 31 July 2020 and can be accessed by clicking here
+In September 2021, a Supplement to the Offering Circular was published to incorporate by reference certain parts of the Company's Half Year Results for the period ending 31 July 2021 and can be accessed by clicking here.